 - Use permanent or portable fencing, including electric fencing.

-- Never feed, approach, or allow wolves to come near, or they may lose their fear of people.
+- Never feed, approach, or encourage wolves to come near, or they may lose their fear of people.

 - Stay away from fresh wolf kills, dens, and rendezvous sites.